llvm/llvm-project/openmp/docs/SupportAndFAQ.rst

      -DCMAKE_INSTALL_PREFIX=<PATH>        \ # Where the libraries will live
   $> ninja install

-To build an *effective* OpenMP offload capable compiler, only one extra CMake option, ``LLVM_ENABLE_RUNTIMES="openmp;offload"``, is needed when building LLVM (Generic information about building LLVM is available `here
+To manually build an *effective* OpenMP offload capable compiler, only one extra CMake option, ``LLVM_ENABLE_RUNTIMES="openmp;offload"``, is needed when building LLVM (Generic information about building LLVM is available `here
 <https://llvm.org/docs/GettingStarted.html>`__.).
 Make sure all backends that